nMPyC/nmpyc/docs/source/example/reactor.rst

    objective = nmpyc.objective(l)

-In terms of the constraints we asume that
+In terms of the constraints we assume that

 .. math::